 Learn Dutch with lessons that teach you how to learn Dutch phrases and words.
 Start learning Dutch with Rosetta Stone.

 If you are considering learning Dutch, know that you will benefit from learning a prominent European language belonging to a culture with a long history of trade and travel, and an attitude of openness to the outside world.
-This is fitting when you consider that Dutch is the official language in far-reaching countries—from the Netherlands and Belgium, to Aruba and the Dutch Antilles (Caribbean), including Curaçao and Sint Maarten.
+Dutch is the official language in countries—from the Netherlands and Belgium, to Aruba and the Dutch Antilles (Caribbean), including Curaçao and Sint Maarten.

 Using Rosetta Stone’s award-winning mobile app and software, you can engage with Dutch at your own pace, helping you to start speaking Dutch from day one.
 Learning Dutch with Rosetta Stone means you are leveraging a trusted language-learning software with over 25 years experience developing language programs that work.
 You’ll learn the foundations of the Dutch language and develop vocabulary presented in an order that’s tried-and-tested to ensure better understanding of how to communicate confidently in Dutch.